 Therapy that involves a variety of child health specialists under one roof allows for the best chances for healing from child abuse.
 A multidisciplinary team of doctors, nurses, pediatric psychologists, psychiatrists, physical, occupational, and speech therapists will work together to create a plan of care for a child that spans the disciplines.
 This allows the child’s care team to work as one unit to help heal a child from child abuse.

-At Ascent Children’s Health Services, our program philosophy is based upon the recognition that each family who comes to us for help is a unique unit and each child who needs our services is a whole person who needs a holistic approach to child abuse recovery.
+At Ascent’s treatment center and mental health clinic, our philosophy is based on the recognition that each family who comes to us for help is a unique unit and each child who needs our services is a whole person who needs a holistic approach to child abuse recovery.
 Our staff strives to enhance the social, emotional, cognitive, and physical development of each person we work with in order to promote maximum independence, healing, and hope.
 In this way, we can work to ensure that each child receives the most effective and appropriate level of care for his or her needs.

 Treatment Approaches for Child Abuse at Ascent Children’s Health Service